The Real Retirement Challenge

 Income recognized today cannot be shifted to a prior year.
 Unused tax capacity does not carry forward.
 Deferred income compounds into future constraints.

 This creates a narrowing window of control.
 Early decisions shape later limitations.
-And those limitations often appear only after the most valuable opportunities have passed.
+Those limitations often appear only after the most valuable opportunities have passed.

 This reframes planning as a coordination problem across time, where each decision changes the range of decisions that remain available.